Help Bring Good Stewardship Back to PVHA

 - In 2012 the PVHA violated deed restrictions and illegally sold 1.7 acres of parkland to a resident who had added extensive encroachments over the last 40 years?
 In 2015, LA Superior Court ruled against them and instructed for the sale to be reversed and encroachments removed.
 PVHA appealed that ruling and is vigorously fighting for the right to sell parkland whenever they want

 - In 2015, PVHA submitted a letter saying they supported a project that would erect a fence blocking the popular Paseo Del Sol Fireroad, creating an 8-acre private space for nearby residents in violation of the underlying deed restrictions – and that they would help fund the project?

 If none of the above are troubling to you, then please do nothing (other than vote for incumbents in the upcoming election).

-But if any of this bothers you, please consider signing nominating petitions for a group of alternative candidates for the upcoming election.
-For bios and info on signing the petitions, click here.
+But if any of this bothers you, please consider voting for the four "petition" candidates in the current election.
+For bios on these candidates and their positioning statements, click here.

-And regardless of whether you support the incumbents or the non-incumbent candidates, please don’t forget to vote by mail when you get your ballot sometime in November.
+And regardless of whether you support the incumbents or the non-incumbent candidates, please don’t forget to vote by mail and send it in before December 31st.